HackerN64/F3DEX3/README.md

 - The amount of ambient occlusion in F3DEX3 can be set at runtime based on scene lighting, whereas the scaled normals approach is baked into the mesh.
 - F3DEX3 can have the vertex alpha affect ambient, directional, and point lights by different amounts, which is not possible with scaled normals.
+In fact, scaled normals never affect the ambient light, contrary to the concept of ambient occlusion.

 Furthermore, for partial HLE compatibility, the same mesh can have the ambient occlusion information encoded in both scaled normals and vertex alpha at the